 Next was the Feast of the Three Kings.

-There was Shredded Port with pickled green bananas, a shredded beef tamale, and some tasty Three Kings bread.
+There was Shredded Pork with pickled green bananas, a shredded beef tamale, and some tasty Three Kings bread.

 Everything was great for sharing.